finos/rune-dsl/documentation/documentation.rst

 * Product and event qualification - ``productType`` and ``eventType``

 Those special types are designed to flag attributes which result from running some logic, such that model implementations can identify where to stamp the output in the model.

-Cardinality
-"""""""""""

-Cardinality is a model integrity mechanism to control how many of each attribute can a type contain.
-The Rosetta syntax borrows from XML and specifies cardinality as a lower and upper bound in between ``(`` ``..`` ``)`` braces.

-The lower and upper bounds can both be any integer number.
-A 0 lower bound means attribute is optional.
-A ``*`` upper bound means an unbounded attribute. ``(1..1)`` represents that there must be one and only one attribute of this type.
-When the upper bound is greater than 1, the attribute will be considered as a list (to be handled as such in any generated code).

 Time
 """"